Patron Rights and Responsibilities

 Library patrons are expected to use the library, including its facilities, grounds, resources and materials, in a responsible, appropriate, and courteous way.
 Irresponsible use is any behavior which either consciously or unconsciously violates, restricts, or otherwise negatively impacts the rights of staff or patrons using the library, or damages library materials.

 The guidelines below are posted for the comfort and protection of all.
 The guidelines will be courteously but firmly enforced by library staff.
 If necessary, staff may call the Ada County Sheriff's Department for assistance.
-Patrons who fail to follow the library's guidelines and posted rules may lose library privileges, may be excluded from the library, and/or may face legal action.
+Patrons who fail to follow the library's guidelines and posted rules may lose library privileges, may be removed from the library, suspended for a period of time, and/or may face legal action.

 Unacceptable behavior in the library, and supporting examples, includes, but is not limited to: